JakWolf/BlogBuilder/README.md

 The `resources` folder and the `style.css` just get copied in the root of the `out` folder.

 # Vars
-You can define variables in the var.txt folder.
+You can define variables in the var.txt file.
 The file gets parsed line by line.
-When using a war in any file in the `root` `blog_posts` or `template` folder the string on the left site of `=` gets replaced with the string on the right side.
+When using a variable in any file in the `root` `blog_posts` or `template` folder the variable gets replaced with the string on the right side of the `=`.
-You can use variables everywhere, also in template files.

 In the blog posts files, on top of every file, you have to write a comment with two variables:
 ```